 Tip: You shouldn’t fully dry the Flex seal coating using a hairdryer.
 That’s because the coating won’t harden or compact naturally, so the finish will be weak.

 The higher the air circulation around the coating, the faster it dries.
 So, applying Flex seal outdoors means that the coating will dry faster.
 However, the Flex seal coating shouldn’t be exposed to rain as it can ruin the finish.
 Also, you must shield the coating from dirt or debris as it can ruin it.

 You can make the coating dry faster by reducing indoor humidity.
 Humidity refers to the atmosphere’s moisture content (or water vapor).

 The higher the humidity level, the slower the coating will dry.
 So, if you reduce the humidity levels, the Flex seal will dry faster.
 The ideal humidity level must be between 30% and 50%.

 To reduce the humidity levels, use a dehumidifier.
 Follow the manufacturer’s guide to learn how to use the dehumidifier.
 For best results, run the dehumidifier for 24 hours after application.

-To speed up the dry time of Flex seal, use a hairdryer, dehumidifier, or apply the sealer outdoors.
+To speed up the dry time of Flex seal, use a hairdryer, or dehumidifier, or apply the sealer outdoors.